guzhifeng/plt-hook/README.md

 		0x00007fed697bcaf0  0x00007fed697d6520  Yes         /lib64/ld-linux-x86-64.so.2
 		0x00007fed685da5e0  0x00007fed685da704  Yes         /data/home/zhuozh/plt-hook/libsampleupdate.so
         (gdb)
+* You can also restore the original library, in case you regret the substitution.

+		$ ./inject -n sample-target libsampleupdate.so  /usr/lib64/plt-hook/libsample.so

+	* On first terminal:

+			...
+			main thread: result = 8
+			call the multiplication: 8
+			child thread: result = 8
+			call the multiplication: 8
+			main thread: result = 8
+			call the multiplication: 8
+			main thread: result = 8
+			call the addition: 7
+			child thread: result = 7
+			call the addition: 7
+			main thread: result = 7
+			call the addition: 7
+			main thread: result = 7

 ## TODOs / Known Issues
+* Unload original library will cause ld.so crash, just leave original library in the memory as a workaround.

 * Support only X86_64 version

 * Support more distros